 Going through a divorce can be a painful process for all involved but working with experienced and knowledgeable legal professionals can help ensure a quick resolution for both sides.

 When a marriage comes to an end it can be very emotionally challenging time, and the legal issues associated with a breakup can cause further problems.
-Marie and Lee are specialist Family Law solicitors and have extensive experience in the law relating to divorce / civil partnerships.
+Marie and Lee are specialist Family Law solicitors and have extensive experience in this aspect the law.
 If you are worried about what will happen on the breakdown of your relationship and what your future may hold then speak to us.